-We are looking for a postdoctoral scientist to join our lab at the University of Minnesota in Minneapolis.
-The Albert lab investigates how genetic differences among individuals influence gene expression, cell biology, and complex traits in species ranging from yeast to humans.
-We also study how these genetic architectures evolve.
-Typical projects in the lab combine cutting edge experimental genomic technologies with sophisticated statistical & computational analyses.
-Our wet lab is located directly next to the Genome Systems Lab, a large collaborative space for computational research that we share with the groups of Chad Myers, Ran Blekhman and Dan Knights.
+We are looking for postdoctoral scientists to join our lab at the University of Minnesota in Minneapolis.
+We investigate how genetic variation among individuals influences gene expression, cell biology, and complex traits.
+Typical projects combine wet-lab experimental genomics with statistical genetics & computational biology, using yeast and/or human cells as our model system.
+In addition to our wet lab, we are part of the Genome Systems Lab, a large collaborative space for computational research that we share with the groups of Chad Myers, Ran Blekhman and Dan Knights.

-You will have considerable freedom to follow your own research goals, assuming they broadly fit with the interests of our group.
-Our lab is supported by generous and flexible funding from NIH, giving us the ability to freely conduct curiosity-driven research.
+You will have considerable freedom to follow your own research goals, as long as they broadly fit with the interests of our group.
+Our lab is supported by generous and highly flexible funding from NIH and other sources, giving us the ability to freely conduct curiosity-driven research.
 Opportunities also exist to join ongoing projects.

 Qualifications: A Ph.D. in genetics, genomics, biology, statistics, computer science, physics, or any relevant combination thereof.
-Ideal candidates will have expertise in experimental and / or computational biology.
-Successful applicants will be deeply passionate about their research, have a track record of published achievements (publicly posted preprints are explicitly encouraged), and thrive in a collaborative, rigorous and diverse environment.
+Ideal candidates will have expertise in genomics and/or computational biology.
+Successful applicants will be deeply passionate about their research, have a track record of published achievements (publicly posted preprints are explicitly encouraged), and thrive in a collaborative, rigorous, and diverse environment.
 The University of Minnesota is an equal opportunity educator and employer.

 Please send pdf files of a cover letter explaining your interests and how they fit in the lab, along with your CV and contact information for three references to firstname.lastname@example.org.